flag-UK

 Stormont Estate

 The forested grounds [below, right] of Northern Ireland’s parliament, about five miles from the city centre (accessible by bus).
-Six walking trails, from one to three miles, with the chance to wander amongst historic buildings including Stormont Castle and the grandiose stone parliament itself.
-Stormont Estate entry is free, parliament building is by ticket.
+Six walking trails, from one to three miles, with the chance to wander amongst historic buildings, including Stormont Castle and the grandiose stone parliament itself.
+Stormont Estate entry is free,the parliament building is by ticket.

 Botanic Garden